Meet the members!

 Current Members:

-• Post-doc: Danny Ferguson, Tina Masterson
+- Post-doc: Meena Kharatmal, Tina Masterson

 We are always looking to expand our crew!
 If you are interested in applying to join our team, please fill out an inquiry form!

 Mallika Saha is a research enthusiast who wants to explore new things.
 She completed her BSc and MSc in Zoology from Jagannath University, Bangladesh.
-After graduation, she worked as a Research Assistant at the department of biology at Jagannath University.
+After graduation, she worked as a Research Assistant at the Department of Biology at Jagannath University.
 Later, she joined a developmental organization as a Liaison and Monitoring officer of a British Council project.
 The project was focused on food safety and the empowerment of rural women.

 Carolyn Jess graduated from Sam Houston State University in 2022 where she earned her bachelor’s degree in environmental science with a track in sustainability.
 Here, she furthered her passion for wildlife conservation and Texas’s endangered species.